koorosh-moaveninejad/Hand-off-In-Telecommunication-Systems/README.md

 # Hand-off-In-Telecommunication-Systems
-In this project we simulate the performance of four methods of hand-off process in telecommunication systems using MATLAB
+In this project I simulated the performance of four methods of hand-off process in telecommunication systems using MATLAB